Did you know…

-Allergies can be directly related to the type of lifestyle we lead – asthma is widespread and research shows that 5.4 million people in the UK are currently receiving treatment for asthma.
+Allergies can be directly related to the type of lifestyle we lead – asthma is widespread and research shows that around 4.8 million people in England and Wales have asthma (asthma.org)

 Research has also shown that dust mites can be a major trigger of asthma and allergies and estimates that these microscopic creatures may cause up to 80% of asthma attacks as well as countless cases of eczema.
 Humidity levels within a property are directly linked to the levels of house dust mites and dust mite allergens with these tiny creatures thriving and breeding in warmer humid temperatures.

 Many people claim they are sensitive to dust within their home; however, often it’s the dust mites that are the issue.

 Symptoms such as sneezing, itchy nose and tight chest can indicate an allergy to dust mites or even asthma.

 We can clean and clean and clean but we can never totally eradicate the house dust mite.
 Because the dust mite needs humid air and skin shed by humans and pets to thrive, it is impossible to totally eradicate the dust mite, but there are things you can do to reduce dust mites in your home.

 Here are some tips to help reduce dust mites within your home: